-6.1.1 Methodology
+6.1.2 Methodology

-RC), as well as on feeder/outflow and on connecting sections to terminals.
+In general terms RFCs deal with two types of capacity.
+One is the capacity on corridor paths (PaPs, RC), as well as on feeder/outflow and on connecting sections to terminals.
 The other one is the capacity of the infrastructure along the corridor.
-Strong interdependency exists between these types of capacity because the more the infrastructure capacity is and the better the infrastructure parameters are, the more and higher quality paths can be dedicated for international rail freight.
+Strong interdependency exists between these types of capacity because the more the infrastructure capacity is and the better the infrastructure parameters are, the more and higher quality paths can be dedicated for international railfreight.
 The overall dedicated capacity on corridor paths is managed by the C-OSS.
-This is the capacity dedicated for international rail freight that the IMs/AB assign to be managed by the C-OSS.
-The corridor paths (PaPs and RC) are pre-defined and synchronised by the IMs/AB before handing over to the C-OSS.
+This is the capacity dedicated for international rail freight that the Ims/AB assign to be managed by the C-OSS.
+The corridor paths (PaPs and RC) are pre-defined and synchronized by the Ims/AB before handing over to the C-OSS.
 They already consider the available infrastructure capacity.
-Capacity of feeder/outflow and connecting sections to terminals is planned on demand by the IMs/AB on the basis of requests indicated to the C-OSS.
-Scheduling of this capacity also takes into account the
+Capacity of feeder/outflow and connecting sections to terminals is planned on demand by the Ims/AB on the basis of requests indicated to the C-OSS.
+Scheduling of this capacity also takes into account the existing condition of the infrastructure.